fearnleymartin/twitter-sentiment-analysis/fasttext/fasttext_readme.md

 # Preprocessing

 ## tokenisation
-In file preprocessing.py
+In file preprocessing/preprocessing.py
-Applies nltk tweet tokenizer
+Applies nltk tweet tokenizer to tweets

 Run this file to generate tokenised tweet files.
 Make sure correct lines are commented/decommented to run on correct files.